Julie Tremble: Professional activities

 Tremble has held coordinating positions in a variety of cultural organisations in Quebec and Ontario.
 In 2009, she was the director at Le Laboratoire D'art.
 Since 2015, she has headed Vidéographe, the Montreal-based artist-run centre focused on moving images.
 Vidéographe is an artist run non-profit.
 As a representative of the organization, she was part of a CBC News discussing Dominic Gagnon's film of the north.
 The roundtable at Concordia University in March 2016 discussed the racist aspects of the film.
 With Vidéographe serving as the film's distributor, Tremble apologized for the offense caused by the film and said it had been removed from their archives.
 According to Tremble, this was done at the request of the artist and was not a form of censorship as a result.

 La Revue HB, a Quebec-based, internationally circulated, print magazine specializing in drawing, was co-founded by Tremble and Jonathan Demers in 2013.
 The magazine is co-published by six Canadian artist-run centres.
 The magazine publishes original illustrations by international artists.
 HB No 6 (Hors Page) was accompanied by an exhibition at Centre Clark.

-Since Fall 2015, Tremble has held the position of Director at Vidéographe in Montréal.
+Since the fall of 2015, Tremble has held the position of Director at Vidéographe in Montréal.
 Her appointment was based on her work as coordinator of Montreal's open-access art centre articule and as director of Le Labo, the French-language art centre in Toronto.
 She has also gained experience through her work for Ontario's Media Arts Network.